Codecademy/docs/content/c/concepts/user-input/user-input.md

   - "paths/computer-science"
 ---

-The `scanf()` function, which stands for “scan format", reads a formatted string from the the standard input stream, which is usually the user keyboard.
+The `scanf()` function, which stands for “scan format", reads a formatted string from the standard input stream, which is usually the user keyboard.

 ## Syntax